 Sometimes, you may feel cold air coming from your switch plates and outlet sockets on a windy day.
 Things might be worse during the winter.
 However, this can be easily fixed by installing electrical outlet gaskets.

-We recommend these Duck Socket Sealers because they help insulate all the wall cavities behind switch plates and outlets, creating a barrier that prevents outside air from getting inside.
+We recommend Duck Socket Sealers because they help insulate all the wall cavities behind switch plates and outlets, creating a barrier that prevents outside air from getting inside.

 When making your purchase, it’s crucial to ensure you buy a gasket that matches your outlet design.